ztyyLV/web-twain-docs/info/api/Dynamsoft_WebTwainEnv.md

 ### `ProductKey`

 Sets or returns the product key for the library.
 A product key is required to enables certain modules of the library.

 ### `ResourcesPath`

 Sets or returns where the library looks for resources files including service installers, CSS, etc.

 ### `UseLocalService`

 Sets or returns whether to use the service or use WASM only.
 This property can be changed at runtime (but not recommended) and affects `WebTwain` instances created after the change.

 The default value is `true` .

+### `UseCameraAddonWasm`

+Whether to use camera wasm.
+Set this property to true if you want to use camera wasm in service mode.

+The default value is false.

 ## Functions